adepierre/Botcraft/README.md

 This is a "learn-by-doing" code, with some lines dating back to 2017 and never changed since.
 A lot of things should be improved or refactored.
 I only code this on my free time, when I feel like it, so don't expect it to be a fully-featured commercial grade library.
 I share the code because I think it can be interesting for other people, but the goal is not to make it a widely adopted library, or even a useful one.
 I just do it for fun, it's more a shared private repo than a real team open source project.
 If you're looking for more features, there are alternative libraries by people with much more time (and probably talent) than myself.

+Precompiled binaries for the latest game version can be found in the [latest release](https://github.com/adepierre/Botcraft/releases/tag/latest) for both Windows and Linux.
+To compile it yourself, you can check the [Building](#building) section.

 ## Content

   * [Features](#features)